Which Barcode do I need?

 Another common retail barcode, however, it is used mainly in the USA, Canada and also by American retailers such as Amazon.
 It has 12 digits.
 Each product, or variation of a product has its own UPC to identify it in retailers databases.

 These are also called a ‘carton code’, ‘shipper’ or ‘tun’.
 It has 14 digits.
-It is not for use at point of sale so you don’t print it on the product.
-It is used on the wholesale box of multiple product.
+ITF-14 is not for use at point of sale so you don’t print it on the product but print on the wholesale box of multiple product.
 It tells the warehouse they are receiving a box of multiple product i.e. they are not selling the whole box as one unit but selling the products inside individually.
 The ITF14 code is based on the barcode on the actual product inside.

 ISBN barcodes are for books.
 ISBNs are 13 digits long and start 987.
 To get an ISBN barcode, first you need to have the ISBN number.
 If you don’t yet have an ISBN you can get one from The Thai National Library